semaphoreci/semaphore/docs/docs/using-semaphore/optimization/monorepo.md

 ![Setting up change conditions](./img/change-conditions-first.jpg)

 Repeat the procedure for the rest of the blocks.
-For example for the Backend block we could use the condition `change_in('/backend')`
+For example, for the Backend block, we could use the condition `change_in('/backend')`

 Press **Run the workflow** > **Start** to save your changes and run the pipeline.